 Q: Where do I apply for the NELC Graduate Program?
 What are the admission qualifications and application requirements?

 All graduate application materials must be submitted directly to the Graduate Admissions office at gradapply.osu.edu.
 No materials should be sent to the Department.
-Deadlines for Autumn ’15 are 11/30 for international applicants and 12/14 for domestic applicants.
-More information at nelc.osu.edu.
+Application deadlines are posted on the NELC Graduate Admissions page.

 Q: I would like to declare a major/minor in one of the NELC programs